Aeneid: Book 3: Wanderings

-Aeneas continues his account to Dido by telling how, rallying the other survivors, he built a fleet of ships and made landfall at various locations in the Mediterranean: Thrace, where they find the last remains of a fellow Trojan, Polydorus; Delos, where Apollo tells them to leave and to find the land of their forefathers; Crete, which they believe to be that land, and where they build their city (Pergamea) and promptly desert it after a plague proves this is not the place for them; the Strophades, where they encounter the Harpy Celaeno, who tells them to leave her island and to look for Italy, though, she prophesies, they won't find it until hunger forces them to eat their tables; and Buthrotum.
+Aeneas continues his account to Dido by telling how, rallying the other survivors, he built a fleet of ships and made landfall at various locations in the Mediterranean: Thrace, where they find the last remains of a fellow Trojan, Polydorus; Delos, where Apollo tells them to leave and to find the land of their forefathers; Crete, which they believe to be that land, and where they build their city (Pergamea) and promptly desert it after a plague proves this is not the place for them; the Strophades, where they encounter the Harpy Celaeno, who tells them to leave her island and to look for Italy, though, she prophesies, they will not find it until hunger forces them to eat their tables; and Buthrotum.
 This last city had been built in an attempt to replicate Troy.
 In Buthrotum, Aeneas meets Andromache, the widow of Hector.
 She is still lamenting the loss of her valiant husband and beloved child.
 There, too, Aeneas sees and meets Helenus, one of Priam's sons, who has the gift of prophecy.
 Through him, Aeneas learns the destiny laid out for him: he is divinely advised to seek out the land of Italy (also known as Ausonia or Hesperia), where his descendants will not only prosper, but in time rule the entire known world.
-In addition, Helenus also bids him go to the Sibyl in Cumae.
+In addition, Helenus also bids him to go to the Sibyl in Cumae.

 Heading into the open sea, Aeneas leaves Buthrotum, rounds the south eastern tip of Italy and makes his way towards Sicily (Trinacria).
 There, they are caught in the whirlpool of Charybdis and driven out to sea.
 Soon they come ashore at the land of the Cyclopes.
 There they meet a Greek, Achaemenides, one of Ulysses' men, who has been left behind when his comrades escaped the cave of Polyphemus.
 They take Achaemenides on board and narrowly escape Polyphemus.
 Shortly after, at Drepanum, Aeneas' father Anchises dies of old age.
 Aeneas heads on (towards Italy) and gets deflected to Carthage (by the storm described in book 1).
 Here, Aeneas ends his account of his wanderings to Dido.